 The OR Vigor is a lightweight fleece and is not wind-resistant.
 It also sports an oddly shaped, shallow hood with a low collar.
 The combination leaves more of your face exposed to the elements.
 If you need a hood that offers more coverage for, say, wearing underneath a helmet, then the Patagonia R1 Air Hoody is a better choice for an active layer.
 The Vigor is best for milder weather, as a layering piece, or to be worn on the go.
 If that's what you're looking for, you'll find that the Vigor offers a good value.

 The Wrangler Authentics 1/4 Zip doesn't have any pockets, which will either be a positive or a negative depending on your needs.
 This jacket wasn't the warmest layer, but one can simply add more clothing either under or over the Authentics.
-For another dime-priced fleece option, look at the Amazon Essentials Full Zip, which has a pocket and is warmer, but less breathable.
+For another dime-priced fleece option, look at the Amazon Essentials Full Zip, which has a pocket and is warmer but less breathable.
 At the end of the day, this ridiculously inexpensive fleece is worth putting in your shopping cart if you're on a tight budget and have more casual fleece needs.

 To test these jackets, we research the entire market before buying the best options every year.
 Then, we test the thread out of them, switching between them constantly during several months of field testing.
 We wear them while running, skiing, climbing, napping, lounging – you name it.
-We've tested them in the dry air of Colorado, Wyoming, and Nevada and in humid environments in Hawaii, Canada, and California.
+We've tested them in the dry air of Colorado, Wyoming, and Nevada and humid environments in Hawaii, Canada, and California.
 We also bring each option into the lab to complete repeatable, objective tests, like dowsing each with water and comparing the softness and pile of each fleece.
 Learn more about how we test fleece jackets.

 We assess these fleece jacket's performance in 5 key metrics: